SocietyForArtisticResearch/rc-pandoc-help/10-admin-2-reference.md

 ## Connection Requests
 It is possible for users to connect a work or exposition to a portal.
 The works that have been accepted by an admin of the portal will be listed here.
 Requests can be accepted with: __V__ or rejected with: __X__.

+Once research is connected, the portal admin can add an __Editor__ role to the expositions.
+The editor is than able to change the content within the exposition.

+They can also add __Supervisor__ role, which can only read the exposition.

 ## Reviewing (admin)